Biglup/cardano-clustered-wallets/README.md

 ### `IBlockchainDataSource`

-- Represents an object of this interface can resolve information about domain entities on the Cardano blockchain.
+- An object of this interface can resolve information about domain entities on the Cardano blockchain.

 An implementation of this interface is provided using blockfrost.
 Keep in mind that since this is a POC the implementation is not optimized for performance and is not meant to be used in production.